top of page

 Seeing this partner dance from perspective of a very experienced follower is allowing me to help the leads to become considerate dancers, driving it home that there is a big difference between a leader and a boss, while focusing on technique and explaining reasons behind it.
 Followers learn all sort of nonsense from me, balancing, spinning, footwork, frame, preps, connection, making leader squeak with a sneaky hijack...
 All this with a healthy doze of giggles, high fives and occasional facepalm.

 It gives me fuzzy warm feelings seeing my merry lot gain confidence and spreading their dance wings.
 I love it when I see them start 'getting it' and surprise themselves at what they can achieve.
-I am known to encourage men to follow and ladies to lead, because it not only helps them to understand how things feel, and allows to explore a new skill, but simply "Switches" have more fun at parties.
-We NEVER have to worry if crowd is evenly balanced.
+I am known to encourage men to follow and ladies to lead, because it not only helps them to understand how things feel, and allows to explore a new skill, but simply "Switches" have more fun at parties, and NEVER have to worry if crowd is evenly balanced.

 Subscribe Form